-A listed former coaching inn set in the small vilage of Chapel Brampton, halfway between Northampton and Market Halborough.
+A listed former coaching inn set in the small village of Chapel Brampton, halfway between Northampton and Market Harborough.
 The Spencer Arms is steeped in history and serves delicious pub meals and Sunday roasts with fine wines and cask ales.

 The Spencer Arms is a charming old pub in Chapel Brampton, halfway between the towns of Northampton and Market Harborough.
 Its classic brick building and Georgian-style windows blend seamlessly into the rural village surroundings.
 Inside, beamed ceilings, inglenook fireplaces and roaring open fires, all century-old original features from the pub’s days as a coaching inn, give the place a warm, welcoming vibe.

 It is thought that the Spencer Arms was once in the hands of the local aristocratic family of the same name, whose spectacular stately home, Althorp Estate, is just three miles away and is open to the public during the summer months.
 Currently owned by Charles Spencer, the Grade I-listed estate was the home of his sister, Lady Diana Spencer, later the Princess of Wales, before she married Prince Charles.
 It became her final resting place following her death in 1997.Read more...